harleydutton/tabula-rasa/Worlds/new-prospect/Safety in New Prospect.md

 	- Many white businesses would refuse to serve black patrons and white people would refuse to patronize black businesses.
 	- Many white people erroneously viewed black people as stupid and evil because they didn't speak English fluently and were not Christian.
 	- Black mothers named their children very unique names such that if their children were sold they might be able to recognize them by name in the future.
 - When the colonists arrived in North America they stole the American Indian peoples' land and attempted to genocide them.
-The Latter Day Saint movement to Utah was active in 1869 and American Indians were targeted for conversion attempts because they were mentioned in the Book of Mormon:
+The Latter Day Saint movement to Utah was active in 1869 and American Indians were targeted for conversion attempts because their likeness appears in the Book of Mormon:
 	- American Indians were referred using terms like "noble savages" and "Indian".
 While "Indian" was previously offensive it has since been reclaimed.
 	- American Indians were repeatedly kicked off of their land by pioneers and the United States government.
 	- American Indians were thought to be stupid and religiously misguided.